ps1298/Dynamic-Data-Cleaning-Automation/README.md

 # 🧹 Dynamic Data Cleaning Automation

 An AI-assisted automation project designed to simplify and accelerate data cleaning workflows using Prompt Engineering techniques.
-This project demonstrates how Generative AI can be leveraged to automate repetitive preprocessing tasks without manually writing traditional code logic.
+This project demonstrates how Generative AI can be leveraged to automate repetitive preprocessing tasks with minimal manual coding

 ---

 # 📌 Project Overview

 Data cleaning is one of the most time-consuming stages in data analysis and machine learning workflows.
-This project was developed as part of a Prompt Engineering learning module, where the complete automation workflow was generated and optimized using AI prompts.
+This project was developed as part of a Prompt Engineering learning module, where the automation workflow was developed and refined using Prompt Engineering techniques and AI-assisted development practices.

 The application is designed to:
 - Handle missing values